dvreed77/boston_landfill/README.md

 ![Alt text](/data/screenshot_1.png?raw=true "Optional Title")

 This is a project I became interested in a long time ago.
 I have been in Boston for over 12 years, and knew that Boston was built over time from a sequence of landfill projects.
-I was interested in creating an app that allowed the user to scrub through time.
+I was interested in creating an app that allowed the user to scrub through time and see what parts of Boston were changed and when.

 After a little bit of digging, I found the best dataset [here][1], a crappy GIF.
-I probably could have emailed the professor for something more high quality and since I am always up for a challenge, I wanted to use this as my base dataset to practice the following.
+I probably could have emailed the professor for something of higher quality, but since I am always up for a challenge, I wanted to use this to practice a variety of skills:

 * Understand GIFs in Python
 * Some basic image processing: dilation/erosion, thresholding, smoothing, etc.